MedleyHealth/anoni/README.md

 There are many more PHI tokens than PHI instances because the WordPiece tokenizer for BERT puts all punctuation into a separate token.
 So, "03/12/2019" becomes a list of "03", "/", "12", "/", "2019".
 1 PHI instance becomes 5 PHI tokens.

+## Docker

+A Docker container with all the necessary libraries is available at [medralabs/pytorch-jupyter:latest](https://cloud.docker.com/repository/docker/medralabs/pytorch-jupyter)

 ## Setting Up GPU Environment

 BERT must be trained on a GPU.
 I personally use [Floydhub workspaces](https://docs.floydhub.com/guides/workspace/) because it's extremely simple if a bit pricey.
 Luckily, it only takes around 10-15 minutes to fine tune BERT base on the 16GB GPU2 (Tesla V100).
 The 12GB GPU takes around 1.25-1.5 hours, so it's actually cheaper to use the more expensive per hour GPU2.